hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `enable_automatic_updates` - (Optional) Specifies if Automatic Updates are Enabled for the Windows Virtual Machine.
 Changing this forces a new resource to be created.

+* `encryption_at_host_enabled` - (Optional) Should Azure encrypt the data stored on the VM host at rest and flows encrypted to the Storage service.

 * `eviction_policy` - (Optional) Specifies what should happen when the Virtual Machine is evicted for price reasons when using a Spot instance.
 At this time the only supported value is `Deallocate`.
 Changing this forces a new resource to be created.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.